-The GCABW does not review appeals of course grades, allegations of academic dishonesty or scientific misconduct, matters relating to employment or assistantships, or allegations of discrimination.
-The GCABW normally does not review appeals related to application of department and program policies regarding satisfactory academic progress and performance.
+The GCAB does not review appeals of course grades, allegations of academic dishonesty or scientific misconduct, matters relating to employment or assistantships, or allegations of discrimination.
+The GCAB normally will not review appeals related to application of department and program policies regarding satisfactory academic progress and performance.
 These include GPA requirements, time limits, comprehensive exam results, and other performance measures related to continuance in or dismissal from a program.
 Students should be aware of courses of action for other issues: